muratk3n/thirdwave/en/tweets/2019/week43.md

 ---

-Bad campaigning, or bad timing?

-Here is the curveball on that; Bad campaigners don't lose primarily because they are bad campaigners.
-They lose because they end up getting nom in bad times, when the shinier candidates sit it out.
-(Least) bad candidate wins then, and naturally fails to turn it around with already an immense disadvantage going in (W is an exception).

-What defines good or bad times?
-The three variables of *Time for Change*; econ, term count, popularity of the incumbent (it's all about the incumbent).
-Hillary, not a stellar campaigner, had the nom during a bad time (Obama pop, econ all meager).
-Mitt, MccCain, Dole, are all in the same category, ineffective national campaigners who ended up with the nomination, McCain after disastrous W.

-(Bernie's situation is somewhat different, his was the 1st in a while true-left challenge against the establishment)

-*2019-10-18 10:41:47*

----

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">In a city struggling with homelessness, Amazon is dropping an outrageous amount of money to defeat progressive candidates fighting for working people.<br><br>The way Amazon conducts itself in its hometown is a perfect example of the out-of-control corporate greed we are going to end. <a href="https://t.co/E7xfmON3de">https://t.co/E7xfmON3de</a></p>&mdash; Bernie Sanders (@BernieSanders) <a href="https://twitter.com/BernieSanders/status/1186300607377920001?ref_src=twsrc%5Etfw">October 21, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 *2019-10-18 10:3:33*